 Next are edit boxes for defining the vector potential, A, at a given point, or prescribing a point current, J, at a given point.
 The two definitions are mutually exclusive.
-Therefore, if there are nonzero values in either of the J boxes, the program assumes that a point current is being defined.
+Therefore, if there is a nonzero value the J box, the program assumes that a point current is being defined.
 Otherwise, it is assumed that a point vector potential is being defined.

-There are two edit boxes for the definition of the real and imaginary parts of A, the magnetic vector potential.
-The units of A are understood to be Weber/Meter.
+There is an edit box for vector point vector potential, A. A can be defined as a complex value, if desired.
+The units of A are Weber/Meter.
 Typically, A needs to be defined as some particular values (usually zero) at some point in the solution domain for problems with derivative boundary conditions on all sides.
 This is the typical use of defining a point vector potential.

-Lastly, there are two edit boxes for the definition of a point current, J. The units for the point current are understood to be in Amperes.
+Lastly, there is an edit box for the definition of a point current, J. The units for the point current are in Amperes.
+The value of J can be defined as complex, if desired.